zyqin19/zyqin19.github.io/_pages/about.md

 2024/11: We are very grateful to receive a new grant from Qingdao Postdoctoral Innovation Project

-2024/11: Grateful to receive a new grant from China Postdoctoral Science Foundation
+2024/11: Grateful to receive a new grant from China Postdoctoral Science Foundation (CPSF).

 2024/11：Our team won the second prize in the Vision Application Challenge of Shandong University Students' Artificial Intelligence Competition, congratulations to Qihao Zhang!